 What is SB 551?

-In 2021, the Oregon State Legislature passed a law (Senate Bill 551 abbreviated as "SB 551") to help part-time faculty at Oregon community colleges and universities qualify for medical insurance.
+In 2021, the Oregon State Legislature passed a law (Senate Bill 551 abbreviated as "SB 551") to help part-time faculty at Oregon community colleges and universities qualify for medical, dental, and vision insurance.

 Who is eligible?

 A part-time faculty member who is not currently eligible or receiving medical benefits through their community college or university may be eligible for medical/prescription coverage under SB 551 if they worked at least .5 FTE at one, or in total at multiple, Oregon community colleges or public universities for three of the four previous academic terms.

 I think I'm eligible.
 What do I do?

 Contact a benefits administrator at an Oregon community college or university where you work.
 They will send enrollment and participation information to those employees they identify as eligible.
 If you have questions about the information you received, or if you believe you are eligible but did not receive any information, you should contact the community college or university where you work.

 What coverage am I eligible for?

 If you meet the eligibility requirements of SB 551, you are eligible for the same medical/prescription, dental, and vision coverage as full-time faculty at the community college or university where you work.
 Contact your employer to learn about the plans currently available.